 ME 400 Special Topics in Mechanical Engineering 3

 Special topics introduces know ledge of advanced mechanical engineering concepts, materials, and techniques.
 May be repeated under different topics for a total of 9 credits.
 Irregular.

-ME 403 Mechanical Systems and Control 3
+ME 403 Control of Dynamic Systems 3